 It was set up as a forum for discussion for practising and academic lawyers, in order to continue the family law work of the law reform society JUSTICE after the latter discontinued that work to concentrate on public law issues.

-The CCFLR Committee is comprised of active and retired members of the judiciary (including at present a sitting High Court judge), practitioners – both barristers and solicitors – and a small number of legal academics.
+The CCFLR Committee is comprised of active and retired members of the judiciary, practitioners – both barristers and solicitors – and a small number of legal academics.

 CCFLR and The City Law School

-CCFLR Committee members meet quarterly to discuss the latest developments in the field of child and family law in England and Wales and to consider areas in which legal reform is potentially required, with a view to preparing proposals for the attention of the relevant authorities.
+CCFLR Committee members meet quarterly to discuss the latest developments in the field of child and family law in England and Wales and to formulate specific proposals for reform of the law and practice of family law in England and Wales.

-The CCFLR has also submitted responses to consultations launched by the Law Commission, e.g., on changes to the intestacy rules; the disclosure of prior domestic violence offences to new partners in order to prevent future crimes; the criminalisation of forced marriages; the removal of ‘fault’ from divorce procedures.
+The CCFLR has submitted responses to consultations launched by the Law Commission, for example, on changes to the intestacy rules; the disclosure of prior domestic violence offences to new partners in order to prevent future crimes; the criminalisation of forced marriages; the removal of ‘fault’ from divorce procedures.

 The CCFLR response to the Government’s consultation on the Domestic Violence Disclosure Scheme was quoted by the Home Office in its “Summary of Responses” of March 2012.